HazemFCIH/RTL_Invoices/README.md

     refrences
 </h3>
 <p>
--This Project idea and system requirements are refrenced by MoraSoft youtube channel especially the invoices playlist. <br>
+-This Project idea and system requirements are refrenced from MoraSoft youtube channel especially the invoices playlist. <br>
 - The Front-end Template is also used from Morasoft channel.
 </p>
 <h3>